 - Mix equal amounts of baking soda and cornstarch (about 1/2 a cup each)

 - Add a few drops of diluted essential oil of your choice

 - Lidded Jar

-Store in a lidded jar and apply the same way as the plain baking soda.
+Store in a lidded jar and apply like the plain baking soda.
 (Always use essential oils diluted; never apply them undiluted.
-And make sure you research safety restrictions before using any essential oil
+Make sure you research safety restrictions before using any essential oil)

 - 2 Tbs zinc oxide powder

 - 30-40 drops diluted essential oil of choice (use one or a mixture)